-In accordance with the terms of the sales agreement, we may offer and sell ADSs having an aggregate gross sales price of up to US\$100,000,000 from time to time.
+In accordance with the terms of the underwriting agreement, we are offering 3,600,000 ADSs.
 This offering may have a dilutive effect on our earnings per share and the effect of depressing the market price for our ADSs.
-We may issue additional equity, equity-linked or debt securities for a number of reasons, including to finance our operations and business strategy (including in connection with acquisitions, strategic collaborations or other transactions), to satisfy our obligations for the repayment of existing indebtedness, to adjust our ratio of debt to equity, so the exercise of outstanding warrants or options or for other reasons.
+We may issue additional equity, equity-linked or debt securities for a number of reasons, including to finance our operations and business strategy (including in connection with acquisitions, strategic collaborations or other transactions), to satisfy our obligations for the repayment of existing indebtedness, to adjust our ratio of debt to equity, to satisfy our obligations upon the exercise of outstanding warrants or options or for other reasons.
 Any future issuances of equity securities or equity-linked securities could substantially dilute your interests and may materially adversely affect the price of our ordinary shares or ADSs.
 We cannot predict the timing or size of any future issuances or sales of equity, equity-linked or debt securities, or the effect, if any, that such issuances or sales may have on the market price of our ordinary shares or ADSs.
 Market conditions could require us to accept less favorable terms for the issuance of our securities in the future.